krmdel/120_days_of_CUDA_challenge/README.md

 # 120 Days of CUDA Challenge
-I'm sharing my learnings&progress on GPU computing and data parallel programming in CUDA with resources and explanations of each project with code.
+I'm sharing my learnings & progress on GPU computing and data parallel programming in CUDA with resources and explanations of each project with code.

 Here is my 120 days of CUDA challenge!